Little Black Dress Initiative

 JLM Aims to "Make Poverty Unfashionable"

-The Little Black Dress Initiative (LBDI), is a week-long social media-driven fundraising campaign that uses the iconic "little black dress" to raise awareness about poverty in Morris County, especially among teens.
+The Junior League of Morristown's first Little Black Dress Initiative (LBDI), took place the week of November 14, 2016.
+The week-long social media-driven fundraising campaign used the iconic "little black dress" to raise awareness about poverty in Morris County, especially among teens.

 The Junior League of London in February 2014 created the LBDI with an important goal: to "Make Poverty Unfashionable."
 During Fashion Week, when other Londoners were celebrating all things fashion, members chose to wear the same black dress every day to work, parties, and events to raise funds and increase awareness of poverty in their city.
 Since then, the LBDI has come stateside, with dozens of Leagues across the country participating within their own communities.

-Participants will each wear the same black dress or outfit for five consecutive days with a button that urges the public to "Ask Me About My Dress".
-This experience will act as a visual representation of the lack of choice and limited opportunities faced by those living in poverty and struggling with food insecurity in our community.
+Throughout the week, 30 JLM members wore the same black dress or outfit with a button that urged the public to "Ask Me About My Dress" to act as a visual representation of the lack of choice and limited opportunities faced by those living in poverty and struggling with food insecurity in our community.

 How is JLM Making A Difference?